AGPLCZ/AGPLCZ/README.md

-@AGPLCZ - I am a web and game developer
+@AGPLCZ - I am a web developer

 Here's a bit about me:
+- 📕 I am a beginner, I only know the basics programming.
 - 🌱 I enjoy building software using PHP, SQL, CSS, GML.
-- 🚸 I am tutors of young children from the Czech Republic.
+- 🚸 I am tutors of young 8-year-old children from the Czech Republic.
-- 📕 I am a beginner, I only know the basics programming.

-My main project is name Easy CMS Construct - https://github.com/AGPLCZ/EasyCMS  (lang cs)
+ (lang cs)